untoldengine/UntoldEngine/README.md

 Ready to explore the Untold Engine?
 Follow the step-by-step instructions in [Running the Untold Engine](docs/Installation.md).

-### Creating a game with the Untold Engine - (Game Developers)

-If you want to get your hands dirty and start developing with the Untold Engine, Follow the step-by-step instrunctions in [Create a Mac OS Game](docs/CreateMacOSGame.md)

-> Note: For your convinience, I created a game template ready for you to use.
-See the link above
+### Choose your starting path

+I’ve designed three different ways for you to [Get Started](Onboarding.md) with the Untold Engine.
+Whether you just want to explore or are ready to make your own game.

 ---